CagriCatik/Python/webpage/docs/tips-and-tricks/5-worst-Features.md

-# Understanding and Addressing Python's 5 Worst Features
+# Python's 5 Worst Features

 **Introduction:**
 Python is an incredibly versatile and powerful programming language, but like any language, it has its quirks and features that can lead to confusion or frustration for developers.
 In this comprehensive tutorial, we'll delve into five features of Python that are often considered problematic.
 We'll explore each feature in detail, provide code snippets to illustrate the issues, and discuss potential solutions or best practices for addressing them.